Predicting Dry Spells of the West African Monsoon Season Using Machine Learning Methods: Data and General Approach

 \subsection{Precipitation Data}

-For precipitation data we again blend real-world observed data and simulation data for the same years as above to maintain consistency.
-Meaning, all the simulation (real-world) data SSTs are used to predict onsets derived from simulation (real-world) data precipitation values.
-For our real-world data we use Climate Hazards group Infrared Precipitation with Stations (CHIRPS) satellite data \citep{Funk2015CHIRPS}, a popular precipitation dataset choice when studying West Africa.
-The resolution of our precipitation data and subsequently our predictions, is bottle-necked by the resolution of the simulation data since we must maintain a consistent resolution for both datasets.
-Therefore, we linearly interpolate the CHIRPS data, which originally has spatial resolution $0.25\degree \times 0.25\degree$, to fit the $1\degree \times 1\degree$ resolution of our simulation data.
-Thus, we have daily precipitation data from 1935-2024 for every grid cell in our AOI, which we later use to define onsets.
+For precipitation data we use the Climate Hazards group Infrared Precipitation with Stations (CHIRPS) satellite data \citep{Funk2015CHIRPS}.
+As before, we blend real-world data (CHIRPS) and climate simulation data (CESM2) for the same years as the SST data.
+The resolution of the precipitation data is bottle-necked by the resolution of CESM2, which also forces our predictions to have the same resolution.
+Therefore, we linearly interpolate the CHIRPS data, which originally has spatial resolution $0.25\degree \times 0.25\degree$, to fit the $1\degree \times 1\degree$ resolution of CESM2.
+This process yields daily precipitation data from 1935-2024 over our AOI, at a $1\degree \times 1\degree$ spatial resolution.
+This precipitation dataset is then used in the search for onsets and dry spells.